Etta Moten Barnett

 Etta Moten Barnett (November 5, 1901 – January 2, 2004) was an American actress and contralto vocalist, who was identified with her signature role of "Bess" in Porgy and Bess.
 She created new roles for African-American women on stage and screen.
-After her performing career, Barnett was active in Chicago as a major philanthropist and civic activist, raising funds for and supporting cultural, social and church institutions.
+After her performing career, Barnett was active in Chicago as a major philanthropist and civic activist, raising funds for and supporting cultural, social, and church institutions.
 She also hosted a radio program in Chicago and represented the United States in several official delegations to nations in Africa.

 Biography

 Early years

 Etta Moten was born in Weimar, Texas, the only child of a Methodist minister, Rev. Freeman F. Moten, and a teacher, his wife, Ida Norman Moten.
 She started singing as a child in the church choir.

-Etta's family put great importance on education, as her parents made sure she was enrolled in good schools no matter where they moved.
-Etta attended Paul Quinn College's secondary school in Waco, Texas.
+Moten's family put great importance on education, as her parents made sure she was enrolled in good schools no matter where they moved.
+Moten attended Paul Quinn College's secondary school in Waco, Texas.
 She then attended Western University, a historically black college (HBCU) in Quindaro, Kansas, where she studied music.
 To pay her tuition, she joined a quartet on Topeka's WREN radio, performed on the Chautauqua circuit, and spent summers with the Jackson Jubilee Singers.
 She completed her education at the University of Kansas, where she earned a B.A. in voice and drama in 1931.
 She became the first student to present a recital in the campus's newly constructed Hoch Auditorium.
-Moten became a member of Alpha Kappa Alpha sorority, which provided a network throughout her career.
+Moten became a member of Alpha Kappa Alpha sorority.

 Career

-Etta Moten Barnett's first job began at Lincoln University.
-She received a teaching contract, which was short-lived when her father informed her that should we be moving to New York.
+Moten Barnett's first job began at Lincoln University.
+She received a teaching contract, which was short-lived when her father informed her that she would be moving to New York.
 Moten moved to New York City, where she first performed as a soloist with the Eva Jessye Choir.
 Jessye was a groundbreaking collaborator with Virgil Thomson and George Gershwin.
-In 1931, she performed in Fast and Furious; a musical revue written by Zora Neale Hurston.
+In 1931, she performed in Fast and Furious, a musical revue written by Zora Neale Hurston.
 Moten was cast in the Broadway show Zombie.